 To make your goals achievable, make sure they are SMART goals:

 - Measurable: Your law firm’s strategic goals need to be measurable so they can be trackable.
 For example, you may say you want your law firm to grow.
-But how much growth do you want to achieve, and by when?
+But how do you define the growth you want to achieve, and by when?

 - Achievable: Review your law firm’s performance in the past months and years.
 Are there any noticeable patterns?
-By making sure your goals are achievable, you will be more motivated to prioritise them.
+By ensuring your goals are achievable, you will be more motivated to prioritise them.

-- Relevant: Consider the current economic situation.
+- Relevant: Consider your current situation.
 Are your goals relevant to that?
 Also, question if your goals align with your law firm’s overall vision and mission.

 - Time-bound: In addition to being measurable, your goals need to have a timeline.
 When do you want to achieve your law firm’s goals?
-What are the milestones involved and when do you want to achieve them?
+What are the milestones involved, and when do you want to reach them?

 Build a system to measure results

-What gets measured, gets managed.
-Having a system to measure results will ensure you will know how your law firm is doing, which can keep staff and lawyers accountable and inform future business decisions.
+What gets measured gets managed.
+Having a system to measure results will ensure that you will know how your law firm is doing.
+Accurate measurements can keep staff and lawyers accountable and inform future business decisions.
 What KPIs should you be measuring?
 How often will you monitor these reports?

 Tools like Clio’s Law Firm Performance Dashboard can help you see how many billable hours your firm has captured, billed, and collected in one central dashboard.
 With this data, you can identify opportunities to improve productivity, efficiency, and revenue across your firm with Clio Manage’s Firm Dashboard.